 - Active Longevity

-Science Diet Canned Food: In addition to a wide variety of dry foods, Science Diet also has a large selection of thirty different canned food options.
-Similar to their dry food offerings, Science Diet canned foods can be divided into categories by size, age, and life stage and there are formulas catered to dogs with specific health problems or unique nutritional requirements.
+Canned Food: In addition to a wide variety of dry foods, they also has a large selection of thirty different canned food options.
+Similar to their dry food offerings, their canned foods can be divided into categories by size, age, and life stage and there are formulas catered to dogs with specific health problems or unique nutritional requirements.

-Science Diet Dog Treats: Not only does Science Diet offer dry dog food and canned dog food, but they also offer nineteen different kinds of treats.
-Science Diet dog treats range from jerky snacks to baked biscuits and training treats.
-Here is a list of the types of treats Science Diet has to offer:
+Dog Treats: Not only do they offer dry food and canned food, but they also offer nineteen different kinds of treats.
+Their dog treats range from jerky snacks to baked biscuits and training treats.
+Here is a list of the types of treats they have to offer:

 - Jerky Snacks